Deducibility in Sudoku

 Note that the formulas in steps 2 and 3 are tautologies, and hence Sudoku axioms.
 This completes the proof. \end{proof}

-\begin{LEM} If $\alpha$ is a Sudoku formula such that $\nvdash \alpha$ then there is a complete and consistent Sudoku theory $\Phi$ such that $\alpha \notin \Phi$. \end{LEM} \begin{proof} The set of all Sudoku formulas is countably infinite, so we can arrange them all in an infinite sequence
+\begin{LEM} If $\alpha$ is a Sudoku formula such that $\nvdash \alpha$ then there is a complete and consistent Sudoku theory $\Phi$ such that $\alpha \notin \Phi$. \end{LEM} \begin{proof} The set of all Sudoku formulas is countably infinite, so we can arrange all of them in an infinite sequence:

 Let us now construct a sequence of sets $\Phi_0, \Phi_1, \Phi_2, \ldots$ as follows.
 Put

 and, assuming that $\Phi_n$ has been constructed, define $\Phi_{n+1}$ like this: